-- receiving, putting away and storing the product.
+- Receiving, inventory putaway, and storing the product.

-Historically, fulfillment managers only looked at the labor portion of the CPO.
-But, this may only be 50% of the costs.
-A fully loaded cost per order is a better metric and includes facilities and occupancy costs and packing material costs.
+Historically, many managers only look at the labor portion of the fulfillment cost per order.
+However, labor only represents 50-60% of the total costs.
+A fully loaded fulfillment cost per order is a better metric and includes facilities and occupancy costs and packing material costs.

-This blog shows you how to calculate the fulfillment cost per order, cost per line, and cost per box shipped.
+This article discusses how to calculate the fulfillment cost per order, cost per line, and cost per box shipped.

-Comparing the cost per order between fulfillment businesses is difficult because businesses, product, and order profiles vary widely.
+Comparing the cost per order between businesses is difficult because businesses, product, and order profiles vary widely.
 Fulfillment costs vary depending on the level of automation, technology, and warehouse management systems implemented.
 This can make comparison of total fulfillment costs difficult between companies.

-- Annual net sales $ - the gross sales net of returns and exchanges.
+- Annual net sales dollars – the gross sales, net of returns and exchanges.

-- Annual orders shipped – the number of marketing orders processed.
+- Annual orders shipped – the number of orders fulfilled.

-- Total order lines – the total lines ordered on the marketing orders.
+- Total order lines – the total lines on fulfilled orders.

-- Total direct labor $ – the cost to complete functions including receiving, putting away, picking, packing, shipping, and returning items required to fill orders.
+- Total direct labor dollars – the cost to complete functions including receiving, putting away, picking, packing, shipping, and returning items required to fill orders.

-- Total indirect labor $ – the cost to complete any warehouse labor function not classified as direct labor.
+- Total indirect labor dollars – the cost to complete any warehouse labor function not classified as direct labor.
 Usually includes support functions, such as supervision, maintenance, clerical, and inventory.

-- Total occupancy $ (fixed CPO) – the facility costs for leases, utilities, amortization and depreciation for material handling, conveyor and sortation, WMS.
+- Total occupancy dollars (fixed CPO) – the facility costs for leases, utilities, amortization and depreciation for material handling, conveyor and sortation, WMS.

-- Total packing supplies $ – the cost of any boxes, envelops and dunnage required to fill orders.
+- Total packing supplies dollars – the cost of any boxes, envelops and dunnage required to fill orders.

-- Total warehouse $ – the sum of warehouse expenses above.
+- Total warehouse dollars – the sum of warehouse expenses above.

-Calculating Fulfillment Cost Per OrderHere are the four calculations which are helpful in understanding your four walls fulfillment costs:
+Calculating Fulfillment Cost Per OrderHere are four calculations that every fulfillment company should be measuring long term.